renzbobz/Random-Stuff/TodoApp/README.md

 # Todo App

-I didnt test this on pc yet but it works great on mobile phones
+I didnt test this on pc yet but it works great in mobile phones